For introverts, slow-paced living is a key to a happy and contented life.

 4. Buy a slow cooker.

 I have a confession.
-I love to cook, but I work late most evenings, so I very rarely have time.
+I love to cook, but I work late most evenings, so I rarely have time.
 One of my best purchases has been a slow cooker.
 Most meals are so quick and easy to cook from scratch, and your delicious, nutritious meal is hot and ready when you get home from work.
 My absolute favorite meal is Deliciously Ella’s Black Bean Chilli; not strictly speaking a slow cooker recipe, but I throw all the ingredients in the pot in the morning, leave it on low, and it’s perfectly cooked when I finish work.
-For your “lounge night,” why not try some deliciously indulgent Slow Cooker Hot Chocolate?
+Or, for your “lounge night,” why not try some deliciously indulgent Slow Cooker Hot Chocolate?
 Heaven in a cup!

 5. Try slow, gentle exercise.

 Slow-paced exercise is a wonderful fit for the introvert life.
 For example, yin yoga is soooo slow you could take a nap during a posture — bliss, bliss, bliss!
 There are lots of apps available if you don’t want to attend a yoga class; Daily Yoga is great and Gaia Yoga has something for everyone.
 If you do want to venture out, I’ve always found the energy of a slow-paced yoga class to be very suited to the introvert pace.
 Walking is also wonderful and an opportunity to meet other people, for short, introvert-friendly chats.
-Beach walks and seaglass hunts are another favorite of mine.
+Beach walks and sea glass hunts are other favorite activities of mine.

 6. Develop a morning and evening routine.

-- My evening routine can differ depending on what’s happened throughout the day, but on an ideal evening, I’d take the dogs on a walk, have a bath, read, do some yin yoga, take time to be grateful, drink some herbal tea, and go to bed early.
+- My evening routine can differ depending on what’s happened throughout the day, but on an ideal evening, I take the dogs on a walk, have a bath, read, do some yin yoga, take time to be grateful, drink some herbal tea, and go to bed early.

 Create a routine that works for you.
 A good routine will make you feel happier and more relaxed, not stressed or guilty that you haven’t followed one of the steps.
 (Here are some tips to help you create an effective morning routine, even if you hate waking up early.)

-Dear introvert, take the time to smell the coffee (or the dogs), make something, read something, relish the occasional TV binge, have a stash of great pajamas, create effective routines, and most importantly, clear out space in your life to do nothing — absolutely nothing — those lying on the carpet, blinking at the dogs, knowing there’s nothing else you have to do or nowhere else you need to be moments just might be your happiest.
+Dear introvert, take the time to smell the coffee (or the dogs), make something, read something, relish the occasional TV binge, have a stash of great pajamas, create effective routines, and most importantly, clear out space in your life to do nothing — absolutely nothing — those lying on the carpet, blinking at the dogs, knowing there’s nothing else you have to do and nowhere else you need to be moments just might be your happiest.

 You might like: